 In 1769, FV Wilson was appointed Barrack Master of Carlow District containing the barracks of Carlow, Athy, Tullow, Maryborough and Dunnymore.
 Dublin Gazette 19 – 21 Dec 1769

 Margaret Conroy, his widow, remarried Francis Waldron, only son of Thomas Waldron of Drumsna, and a daughter Emma before passing away at a good age in 1845.
 Emma Waldron married, firstly, Terence Connolly of Mount Prospect, Ballyshannon.
-After Conolly’s death, she was married again, in December 1844, in Monkstown Church to solicitor Charles or Carden Terry, possibly of Prospect, Co Cork (Annual Register 1845, Edmund Burke, James Dodsley, p 188).
+After Conolly’s death, she was married again, in December 1844, in Monkstown Church to solicitor Charles or Carden Terry, of Prospect, Co Cork (Annual Register 1845, Edmund Burke, James Dodsley, p 188).
+At the time of the 1844 marriage she was described as Sir John's "only sister", viz.
+"MARRIED.
+At Monkstown church, county Dublin, Carden Terry, Esq, of Prospect, county Cork, to Emma Connolly, widow and only sister of Sir John Conroy, Bart, of Arborfield-hall, Berkshire.
+(Kerry Evening Post - Wednesday 18 December 1844)"

 He is said to have been born in Mazey Castle [Maes Y Castell], Carnarvonshire, on 21st October 1786, while his obituary in The Times gives his place of birth as Cuerhyn [Carehun] in Carnarvonshire.